acomjetu/sample-database-online-electronics-store/README.md

-# Sample Database Project - Online Electronics Store
+# Database Project - Online Electronics Store

 Sample database of a fictional online electronics store including most of the database objects such as tables, views, sequences, indexes, triggers, functions and procedures.